 The Assassins, both in the past and present.
 While the 1191 Assassins seem fairly close to the historical Muslim sect since the depicted Assassins have been identified as the Levantine branch thereof, the Assassin Tombs that can be visited in Assassin's Creed II house the remains of Mongol, Chinese, Roman, Egyptian, Persian, and Babylonian Assassins.
 Assassin's Creed III' and Assassin's Creed III Liberation add Native American, British, French, and African to the mix.
 The Templars can also be seen as an evil version of this.

-On start-up, the player is assured that the game was created by one of these.
+On start-up, the player is assured that the game was created by one of these, so that they won't presume that the game is biased in favor of or against one particular faith or race.

 Murder Is the Best Solution: Somewhat ironically, it's the Templars who seem to immediately default to Murder Is The Best Solution when faced with any problem, whereas the Assassins (who are defined by the fact their purpose is to murder people) appear at times to be at least to some degree to be willing to pursue alternative solutions, including diplomacy or guile.
 For example, Alta´r and Al Mualim have a couple conversations in which it's suggested they only resort to assassination against people who are simply too stubborn or fanatically to be talked out of their harmful course of action.